 Specimen Collection and Shipping: Store sample at room temperature.
 Ship sample within 5 days of collection at room temperature with overnight delivery.

-- Deletion/duplication analysis of the KIAA2022 gene by CGH array is available for those individuals in whom sequence analysis is negative.
+- Deletion/duplication analysis of the NEXMIF gene by CGH array is available for those individuals in whom sequence analysis is negative.

 - Custom diagnostic mutation analysis (KM) is available to family members if mutations are identified by targeted mutation testing or sequencing analysis.